 Acid-base balance is the balance between the body’s acidity and alkalinity.
 An acid is a hydrogen ion or proton donor.
 A base is a hydrogen ion or proton acceptor.
 Acidity and alkalinity are measured using the pH (power of hydrogen) scale.
 The scale ranges from 0 – 14.
 0 represents the most acidic, 14 represents the most alkaline, and 7 represents neutral.
 The human body is slightly alkaline, with a pH ranging from 7.35 – 7.45.
 If the pH value in the human body differs from this range, it can be very detrimental.
 The hydrogen ion and the pH of the body are directly related.
 If hydrogen ion concentration in the body increases, the pH decreases.
 If the hydrogen ion concentration decreases, the pH value increases.

 Changes in the body’s acidity can occur from an increase in the intake of acidic compounds, increased production, or a decrease in the elimination of acidic compounds.
 It can also be caused by a decreased level of base production.
 The human body tries to maintain a 1:20 ratio between acids and bases.
 This is done through several mechanisms that compose the buffer system.
-The three buffer systems are the carbonic acid-bicarbonate, protein buffering, and the renal buffering system.
+The three buffer systems are the carbonic acid-bicarbonate buffer system, protein buffering, and the renal buffering system.

-The carbonic acid-bicarbonate buffer system is the fastest action of all the compensatory mechanisms.
+The carbonic acid-bicarbonate buffer system is the fastest acting of all the compensatory mechanisms.
 As a byproduct of metabolism, hydrogen and other acids are produced.
 The carbonic acid-bicarbonate buffer system works by combining acids with bases to create a weaker acid.
 Hydrogen (H+) will combine with bicarbonate (HCO3–) which forms H2CO3.
 Carbon dioxide (CO2) will combine with water (H2O) to form carbonic acid.
 This is formed with the help of carbonic anhydrase represented by H+ + HCO3– ßà H2O + CO2.
 This equation can work in both directions.
 CO2 elevation moves the equation balance to the left, where hydrogen ion elevation moves it to the right.